sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_api_code_samples/administration_api_code_samples.md

 <strong>NOTE:</strong><br> We will also reuse the TeamId and ConnectionId from the .env file, assuming that all new members would go use these.
 In practice, these values could also be made dynamic from some other system of record.
 </aside>

 Press `F5` to run the script with VSCode's debugger.
+The output will also include redundant bearer token responses but that is something that could be removed for production usage.

-The expected response is:
+The last four lines of the expected response is:
 ```code
 URL sent to Sigma: https://aws-api.sigmacomputing.com/v2/workspaces/678ba3ea-00c8-4702-871e-6418279e9796/grants
 New workspace permission added successfully: {}